 Overdrafts

 You may find that your bank account provider may consider opening an overdraft facility on your account if you need a small amount of cash to tide you over.
-Overdrafts do charge interest, but you can minimise these costs by paying them off in full each month.
+Overdrafts do charge interest, but you can often minimise these costs by paying them off in full each month.

 Borrowing from friends or family

-This may seem like an option that you would rather avoid.
+This may seem like an option that you might rather avoid.
 But many people are surprised at how willing loved ones are to help you out over a short period.
 Everyone struggles from time to time and there’s no shame in asking for help.

 Agreeing to a payment plan